How to calculate food cost in your restaurant

 How can you reduce food cost without compromising the quality of your offerings?
 Drastically cutting portions could jeopardise the trust of your most loyal customers, just as replacing premium ingredients with cheaper alternatives might.

-It's wiser to negotiate with suppliers to reduce food prices in exchange for consistent purchases or larger order volumes.
-Always opt for seasonal produce: monthly vegetables typically cost less and are the best option for recipes and presentation.
+Instead, consider negotiating with suppliers to reduce food prices in exchange for consistent purchases or larger order volumes.
+Always opt for seasonal produce—these monthly vegetables typically cost less and enhance both the taste and presentation of your dishes.

-Implement inventory management systems to reduce waste as much as possible: always keep an eye on expiration dates and make the most of the raw material in all its parts.
+Additionally, implementing inventory management systems can help reduce waste.
+Always keep a close eye on expiration dates and make the most of every ingredient, using all parts when possible.

 Resources and tools for calculating food cost

-Now that we understand the key role of food cost in a restaurant's profitability, we can agree that making basic errors, such as miscalculations and poor strategic decisions based on misleading data, should be avoided.
+Now that we understand the key role food cost plays in a restaurant's profitability, it’s essential to avoid basic errors, such as miscalculations and poor strategic decisions based on misleading data.

-Reduce human error and save time through automation: food cost calculators specifically designed for the industry will help you monitor purchase prices and inventory, consistently providing accurate figures.
+Reduce human error and save time through automation.
+Food cost calculators specifically designed for the restaurant industry can help you monitor purchase prices and inventory, consistently providing accurate figures.

-The most highly rated software for calculating food cost in the UK are MarketMan and SimpleOrder: both are comprehensive, reliable, and include stock management features.
+The most highly rated food cost restaurant management software in the UK are MarketMan and SimpleOrder.
+Both are comprehensive, reliable, and include stock management features.
 These are paid tools with a free trial option.

 There are also no-charge alternatives: RestaurantOwner.com and Toast are popular cost calculators that offer essential functions for restaurateurs, if you are unwilling (or unable) to invest in such tools.

 If you prefer working with Excel, you can easily download food cost calculation templates, which can be converted into PDFs.
 Free resources at your disposal include Restaurant Engine.
-On top of that, there are highly specific templates like Food Truck Empire, designed for the management and scalability of mobile kitchens.
+On top of that, there are highly specific templates like Food Truck Empire, designed for managing and scaling mobile kitchens.

 Reduce food cost and optimise profits

-A restaurant's success hinges on food cost, but that’s not it.
-For instance, it is fundamental to stand out by being recognised for the uniqueness of your offering.
+A restaurant's success relies heavily on food cost, but that’s just one piece of the puzzle.
+It’s also fundamental to stand out and be recognised for the uniqueness of your offering.

-With a strong identity and enticing menus, you can focus on the courses your regular customers love and attract new guests who have been looking for you.
-In this regard, explore all the benefits of promotions.
-It’s simple with TheFork Manager: among its many features, you can analyse the performance of each plate, as well as the opportunity to activate or deactivate personalised offers.
+With a strong identity and enticing menus, you can highlight the courses your regular customers love while attracting new guests who have been looking for a restaurant like yours.
+This is where promotions come into play.
+TheFork Manager makes it easy to leverage all the benefits of promotional strategies.
+With its many features, you can analyse the performance of each plate and activate or deactivate personalised offers.

-You can set promotions at specific times, perhaps to fill your restaurant during quieter hours, covering fixed costs.
-Even during peak times, TheFork Manager can assist you through its digital seating plan, ensuring effective table rotation to serve as many people as possible, optimising profits, and minimising customer waiting.
+Consider setting promotions at specific times to fill your restaurant during quieter hours, helping to cover your fixed costs.
+Even during peak times, TheFork Manager can assist you with its digital seating plan, ensuring effective table rotation to serve as many people as possible while optimising profits and minimising customer wait times.

-In the end, remember to always maintain an overall food cost between 25% and 35%, building a balanced menu that includes appealing, impactful “signature” courses alongside those more revenue-oriented.
-To keep your venue bustling, leverage offers and attract new customers during off-peak hours.
+Remember to maintain an overall average restaurant food cost percentage between 25% and 35%.
+Aim to build a balanced menu that includes appealing “signature” dishes alongside those that drive revenue.
+To keep your venue bustling, leverage special offers and attract new customers during off-peak hours.
 Every working hour counts for restaurant managers!
 TheFork knows this all too well and offers an easy-to-use tool packed with features tailored for you.

 Empty tables and ever-increasing costs?